 On the very rare occasion if I wanted to celebrate with an ice cream I always got the soft serve at McDonalds for $.99.
 Instead of the $3 shake.
 Same satisfaction for a fraction of the price.

-4) Virtually all my clothing came from Value Village.
+4) Virtually all my clothing came from thrift shops such as Value Village.
 And I repair my clothing (if I can).
 And I don’t wear accessories such as sunglasses or jewelry.

-6) Shave my head a few times a year with my own clippers since as far back as 1998.
-Saving on hair cuts for over 20 years now.
+6) I shave my head a few times a year with my own clippers since as far back as 1998.
+I haven’t paid for a hair cut for over 20 years now.

-7) When I had an apartment I built all my own furniture (though I am not sure if that saved me any money) LOL.
-And I only ever bought futons, I never ever bought a bed.
+7) When I had an apartment I built all my own furniture, though I am not sure if that saved me any money.
+LOL.
+And I only ever bought futons, I have never bought a regular bed.

 8) Not so much as a money saver but I had a job where I could work 14 hours a day or longer 6 days a week.
 If you can find a job that allows you to work those hours and get paid for virtually all those hours that adds up to a really big paycheck at the end of the week.
 That being said I burned out regularly.
 So I don’t recommend working those kinds of hours at a stressful job.

 9) I never shop and I never went shopping if I could absolutely help it.

 10) Driving a truck and living in a truck I was not allowed to carry alcohol in the truck so my beer consumption went down to almost nothing.
 Saved a lot of money there.
 When I lived in Vancouver for a bit I made my own beer.